Cloufield/GWASTutorial/05_PCA/README.md

 ## PCA-UMAP
 (optional)
-We can also apply another non-linear dimension reduction algorithm called UMAP to the PCs to further identfy the local structures.
+We can also apply another non-linear dimension reduction algorithm called UMAP to the PCs to further identify the local structures.
 (PCA-UMAP)

 For more details, please check:
 - https://umap-learn.readthedocs.io/en/latest/index.html